videojs/video.js/docs/guides/languages.md

 # Languages

-Multiple language support allows for users of non-English locales to natively interact with the Video.js player.
+Video.js includes localization support to present text in a language other than the default English where appropriate.

 For an up-to-date list of the languages Video.js supports, see the [languages folder (`lang`)][lang-supported].
-These JSON files are converted to JavaScript during the Video.js build process.
+Some translations may be less complete than others - see the [translations needed doc][translations-needed] for a table of strings that are missing from the translations available.
+Contributions are welcome to update those that are incomplete.

 ## Table of Contents